evkx/evkx.github.io/content/models/byd/han/Han/specifications.md

 ---
 title: BYD Han specifications
 linktitle: Specifications
-description: See below for full specifications for BYD Han
+description: EVKX.net gives you the full specifications for BYD Han.
 weight: 30
 ---
 [![BYD Han](https://media.evkx.net/multimedia/models/byd/han/han/main_1_st.jpg)](../)
 EVKX.net seeks to have the most complete specifications for BYD Han.
-Click on image above for full article, visit the image gallery for BYD Han, visit the chargeinfo for BYD Han with chargecurve, vistid extended range info.
+Click on image above for [full article](../), visit the [image gallery](../gallery/) for high-res images of BYD Han, visit the [chargeinfo]( for BYD Han with chargecurve, vistid extended range info.

 ## Performance